 What is Trojan.Win32.Generic?

 Trojan.Win32.Generic (also known as HEUR.Trojan.Win32.Generic) is a generic detection name.
-If the installed anti-virus suite has detected a threat that has a generic name like this, then it means that a system might be infected with a trojan, RAT, data stealer, ransomware, cryptocurrency miner and/or other similar high-risk virus.
-All these malicious programs can cause serious problems, from data to financial losses.
-If anti-virus has detected Trojan.Win32.Generic (or HEUR.Trojan.Win32.Generic), then we recommend to run a full system scan and remove detected threats immediately.
+If the installed anti-virus suite has detected a threat that has a generic name such as this, this indicates that the system might be infected with a trojan, RAT, data stealer, ransomware, cryptocurrency miner, and/or similar high-risk virus.

 |Threat Type||Trojan, Banking malware, Spyware, Ransomware, Information Stealer, Remote Access Trojan, Cryptocurrency miner|

 |Malware Examples||The list includes (but is not limited to) Boston, Baldr, Win32/Malagent, Rescoms and many other threats|